 Over the last few years, there have been several instances where mobile phone chargers or batteries caused a fire.
 For example, a girl went to bed last year while her iPhone charged next to her.

 Awoken by flames and suffering from burn wounds, she later explained that her charger caught fire and ignited the blanket.
 While she claims it was an official Apple charger and cable, several investigators blamed cheaper knock-offs and third-party accessories.

-Read on to see how you put everyone in your house at risk when you decide to use cheaper cables rather than official products.
+Read on to see how you risk everyone in your house when you decide to use cheaper cables rather than official products.

 Here’s the backstory

-Fires from faulty gadgets or poorly-constructed accessories aren’t anything new and certainly not limited to the U.S. The London Fire Brigade said it attends to, on average, 24 fires each week caused by chargers, batteries and cables.
+Fires from faulty gadgets or poorly-constructed accessories aren’t anything new and certainly not limited to the U.S. On average, the London Fire Brigade said it attends to 24 fires each week caused by chargers, batteries and cables.

 In the U.S., a New Hampshire fire department posted on Facebook that 53% of users charge their phones or tablets under a pillow.

 But therein lies the problem.
 Certified chargers and cables undergo vigorous testing to comply with health and safety standards.
-Unfortunately, uncertified, counterfeit or third-party products are not held to the same standard and often use inferior components.
+Uncertified, counterfeit or third-party products are not held to the same standard and often use inferior components.

 These components aren’t as safe as those in certified products and can be highly susceptible to temperature fluctuations, breakage, and electrical malfunctions.